weaviate/weaviate-io/developers/weaviate/concepts/replication-architecture/consistency.md

 Repairs happen in the background, for example when a read operation is done ("repair-on-read"), using a "last write wins" policy for conflict resolution.

-When the replication coordinator node receives different versions of objects for a read query from the nodes in the replica set, that means that at least one node has old (stale) objects.
+When the replication coordinator node receives different versions of objects for a read request from the nodes in the replica set, that means that at least one node has old (stale) objects.
 The repair-on-read feature means that the coordinator node will update the affected node(s) with the latest version of the object(s).
 If a node was lacking an object entirely (e.g. because a create request was only handled by a subset of the nodes due to a network partition), the object will be replicated on that node.

 Consider a scenario in which a request to delete objects was only handled by a subset of nodes in the replica set.
 On the next read that involves such a deleted object, the replication coordinator may determine that some nodes are missing that object - i.e. it doesn’t exist on all replicas. `v1.18` introduces changes that enable the replication coordinator to determine the reason why an object was not found (i.e. it was deleted, or it never existed), along with the object itself.
 Thus, the coordinator can determine if the object:
 * never existed in the first place (so it should be propagated to the other nodes), or